Definition

 service discovery

-Service discovery functions by using a common network protocol, which allows agents to use each other’s services.
-Protocols used include Dynamic Host Configuration Protocol (DHCP), DNS Service Discovery (DNS-SD) and Service Location Protocol (SLP).
+Service discovery functions by using a common network protocol, which enables agents to use each other's services.
+Protocols used include Dynamic Host Configuration Protocol, DNS Service Discovery and Service Location Protocol.

 The database which contains service instances and network locations is called the service registry.
 The service registry is made up of server clusters containing databases of available service instances, which should be continually kept up to date.

-Server‑side discovery allows each client to locate a service using a load balancer.
+Server‑side discovery enables each client to locate a service using a load balancer.
 In turn, the load balancer will query the service registry and route requests to a service instance.
 Kubernetes takes advantage of this process.
-This option benefits from simplifying the requests of the clients.
+This option benefits from simplifying client requests.

-Service instances or devices are also registered in one of two ways, the self‑registration pattern or the third-party registration pattern.
-These patterns allow other devices to find the service.
+Service instances or devices are registered in one of two ways, the self‑registration pattern or the third-party registration pattern.
+These patterns enable other devices to find the service.
 In the self‑registration pattern, a service will register itself with a service registry.
-The third-party registration pattern uses a service registrar, a separate tool which can ID the service, to register the service.
+The third-party registration pattern uses a service registrar, a separate tool which can ID the service to register it.
 The registrar will record changes to an environment of instances, so if a new device or service is detected, the registrar can then add the service or device to the service registry.

 Continue Reading About service discovery